7th February 2020, London

 "The art of conversation is the art of hearing as well as of being heard." — William Hazlitt

 Method and Framework

-Using techniques from Augusto Boal's theatre work, the Human Givens model, and Quaker discernment practices, this workshop offers a set of ideas and skills, and provides a space to explore their applicability.
+Interleaving Augusto Boal's theatre work with the Human Givens model, Clean Language and Quaker discernment practices, this workshop offers a set of ideas and skills, and provides a space to explore their applicability.
 Using your own scenarios, potential conversations can be role-played in a safe environment, where mistakes and outright failure are all part of the learning process.